MOTOR VEHICLE POLICY

 - Driving On Grass or Sidewalk

-1. Visitors are always welcome at Louisiana College and may use any available parking area zone except where the curb is painted red or reserved.
+1. Visitors are always welcome at Louisiana Christian University and may use any available parking area zone except where the curb is painted red or reserved.
 Blue handicap spaces are reserved for drivers with a handicap permit or tag designation.

 2. Visitors who commit infractions of the parking regulations may be issued tickets and asked to comply with the instructions found on the bottom of the ticket.
-Louisiana College will not knowingly accept a fine from a visitor.
+Louisiana Christian University will not knowingly accept a fine from a visitor.

 3. Faculty, staff, employees, and students who operate, use or are transported in vehicles on the campus, regardless of ownership, will not be classified as visitors.